What are Clinical Trials?

 If you’ve ever looked up clinical trials or applied for one, you may have come across these terms.
 So, what exactly do they mean?

 A placebo is an inactive control that looks identical to the study treatment.
 For example, a sugar pill or an injection of saline.
 The point of a placebo is to determine if the effects of the study treatment are related to the actual biological/chemical properties of the treatment, versus the psychological effects – the “placebo effect”.
-A person who receives a placebo or an active treatment may experience effects (whether good or bad) simply because they believe they are receiving something that will improve their condition or may give them side effects.
-These effects are psychological and proven to be real, but they are not related to the actual treatment mechanisms and they usually wear off relatively quickly.
+A person who receives any treatment, whether placebo or an active treatment, may experience effects (whether good or bad) simply because they believe they are receiving something that will improve their condition or may give them side effects.
+These effects are psychological and they are real, but they are not related to the actual biological/chemical/physical mechanisms of the treatment and usually disappear quite quickly.
+Placebo effects are common for drugs and devices such as spinal cord stimulators.

-A placebo is a very powerful comparator, although not always appropriate and may be considered ethically questionable.
-For example, a placebo for a surgical study is called a “sham”, whereby a fake surgery is performed.
+A placebo is a very powerful comparator, but it is not always appropriate to use a placebo and may be considered ethically questionable.
+For example, a placebo for a surgical study is called a “sham” This is when a fake surgery is performed so that the control participants still believe they are being surgically treated.
 The use of sham surgery is highly controversial and rarely performed in humans.

 A controlled trial will usually be “blinded”.
 Naturally, placebo-controlled trials are always blinded.
 This means that participants are unaware of which treatment they receive until the study is complete.
 A study is double-blinded if the study investigator(s) are also unaware of which treatment the participants receive.
 Blinding ensures that the outcomes are not biased by participants’ or investigators’ preconceptions – that is, what they think the outcome will be if they know which treatment they are receiving.
 For example, a person who receives a new treatment versus an already available or a standard treatment may think that they will experience more side effects or better results.

-Randomization is the process of randomly allocating participants to treatment / control / comparison groups (also known as “treatment arms”).
+Randomization is the process of randomly allocating participants to either the treatment or control / comparison groups (also known as “treatment arms”).
 This is generally performed by a computer program.
-Randomization ensures that the process of selection is unbiased, that the groups are balanced and therefore more comparable, and that participants have an equal chance of receiving the treatment or control / placebo / comparison treatment.
+Randomization ensures that the process of assigning participants to different groups is not biased (i.e. an investigator that decides to put a certain patient into the treatment group because their condition appears particularly bad).
+Randomization also ensures that the groups are balanced, which makes them more comparable, and that participants have an equal chance of receiving the treatment or control / placebo / comparison treatment.

 Regulation, Ethics & Safety